 You are here

-The Academic Compass Program is a mentoring program that supports undergraduate students with advising, tutoring, and navigating issues of transition in academic, creative, social, cultural and personal areas.
+Compass supports with advising, tutoring, and navigating issues of transition in academic, creative, social, cultural, and personal areas.

 - Weekly workshops, retreats, visiting artists and lectures serve as forums where community is fostered and student voices are heard and encouraged